Mapping Out Your MBA Application Timeline

 Conversely, most applicants should also avoid the “marathon session.”
 Few people are still sharp or creative eight hours into a writing and editing session.
 If you need to make up for lost time, try breaking it up with a session in the morning and another in the evening.

 Applicants should also build several weeks for reflection and feedback into their MBA timeline.
-If you can come back to your essays days later with fresh eyes, you’ll often think of a better example or more inspired language to illustrate a certain point.
+If you can return to your essays days later with fresh eyes, you’ll often think of a better example or more inspired language to illustrate a certain point.
 This won’t happen if you’re forced to work at warp speed.

 Distributing your writing and editing over a reasonable period also makes it easier for friends, family, or colleagues to provide feedback.
 It’s unfair to ask someone to turn around comments in a 24-hour period.
 Build a few days into your MBA application timeline to allow them ample opportunity to give you their critiques.
 Also, leave yourself adequate time to reflect upon and incorporate their feedback.